 Donations to the Together We Cope food pantry are very important, helping us feed nearly 5,000 people a month—our neighbors in 27 south suburban communities, many of whom could not put food on the table without your help.
 Also, we buy food from the Greater Chicago Food Depository and receive some food at no cost from the U.S. Department of Agriculture.
-But donations from generous local businesses, restaurants, grocery stores, and community groups make an enormous difference, enabling us to feed about 5,000 people each month.

 We also need gift cards to grocery stores in the south and southwest suburban area.
 These donations are welcome year-round and are particularly helpful during the holiday season.

-Businesses seeking to donate to our pantry, or to our agency, please call Tony Roman, pantry services manager at (708) 633-5040, ext.
-7228 – or – Karen Moran, director of development, at (708) 263-0302, ext.
-6104.
+Businesses seeking to donate to our pantry should call Tony Roman, our pantry manager at (708) 633-5040, ext.
+7228.

 “The staff is very friendly and knowledgeable very helpful to the clients needs, this would be the one charity that I wouldn’t mind giving back to.
 Great Job Guys!” — Shalana